Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/File-Format/Packed.md

 !!! note "Implementation Status"

-    Both of these features are *not yet* implemented in the NX Archive Format.
+    The first two features are *not yet* implemented in the NX Archive Format.
     They are however planned.

-These will be present in a future native port of the library.

 ### Packed Files